Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - Against the 49ers last week, Cooks was targeted 11 times and racked up 66 yards on seven receptions while scoring one touchdown.

-- Cooks' 21 targets have led to 14 grabs for 168 yards (56.0 per game) and three touchdowns in his last three games.
+- During his last three games, Cooks' 14 catches (on 21 targets) have led to 168 receiving yards (56.0 per game) and three touchdowns.

 Cooks' Houston Teammates